VedantGithub123/WRO-2023-FE-Team-V-3/README.md

 We use the Pixycam 2.1 to identify the locations of the obstacles and effectively avoid them.
 The TCS34725 RGB sensor tells the microcontroller when it reaches a corner.
 Both IR sensors are used to detect the walls on the side and on the front.
 Finally, we use the L3G4200D gyro to know which direction we are facing.
 More information about our robot’s electrical components can be found in the README file in the electrical folder.

 ### Strategy and Code
-For the open challenge, our sensors are strategically placed in ways which allow us to detect walls at a 45° or less angle.
+For the open challenge, our sensors are strategically placed in ways that allow us to detect walls at a 45° or less angle.
 This allows us to adjust accurately based on the distance from the wall, ultimately providing an optimal path to solve this challenge.
 In order to measure the number of laps we do, we use the RGB sensor to count the number of lines passed and then our robot stops after some time once 12 lines have been measured.
 This is implemented in the code by using the following lines:

 if (cornerCount==12)